helm/helm/docs/design/design.md

 ### Instantiating Templates
-Templates can be instantiated in the same way that a configurable resource is used, but must be imported and included as part of the configuration.
+Templates can be instantiated in the same way that a configurable resource is used.
+They can be used in two different ways, either passed to the API as an imported file, or used from a public HTTP endpoint.

+#### Imported Templates
+Templates may be imported as part of the target configuration and used directly, for example:

 ```
 imports: